-As Head of Finance for the Trust it is my role to provide financial oversight, strategic direction and to manage the strong finance team we have.
-I have been lucky enough to work in public sector finance for over twenty years with experience in both the NHS and Hull University.
 I have worked across most parts of the finance function having started my career as a rotational trainee at Castle Hill Hospital and, as I completed my AAT and then ACCA qualifications, I moved into management accounting first with the Hull & East Yorkshire Hospitals NHS Trust and then with Hull University.
 I worked at Hull University for ten years looking after a variety of areas and then returned to the NHS, now the Hull University Teaching Hospital NHS Trust, as a Head of Finance for Medicine.
 During this time my team and I worked hard to support the evolving and growing NHS agenda with significant investments to the local NHS estate, infrastructure and staff base.
 I worked with the NHS during the first year of COVID and helped support the huge initiative to create surge capacity, create COVID and non-COVID facilities and work to provide extra staffing during very uncertain times.
 Following this I was offered the chance to join the Trust.

 I have always lived in the local area and enjoy adventuring in the great outdoors with my family.
 I am still amazed at the interesting places we have on our doorstep that I am only just discovering.

-After successfully completing my GCSE’s and attending Sixth Form, I started working in the IT department for the school where I attended as a student.
+After successfully completing my GCSEs and attending Sixth Form, I started working in the IT department for the school where I attended as a student.
 Working for the school directly, it was rebuilt under the private finance initiative (PFI) in which I moved over to RM Education.

 During my career at RM Education, I was fortunate to progress my IT career through a number of different technical roles which were both site based and mobile covering a number of different sites.
 In 2010 I moved over to Hull as the Building Schools for the Future programme started.
 Since then I progressed to a Support Consultant onto Senior Support Consultant then a Technical Operations Manager which covered Derby, Nottingham and Hull.
 In July 2018, I became a Service Account Manager responsible for 3 Multi-Academy Trusts which contained a mix of Primaries and Academies sites.
 I have recently studied for my ILM Leadership and Management Level 3 qualification through the apprenticeship levy.

-Outside of work, I enjoy spending time together as a family when we can get my 12-year-old son off his Xbox.
+Outside of work, I enjoy spending time together as a family when we can get my son off his Xbox.
 Being originally from Leeds, I have an interest in football/rugby in which I am a supporter of Leeds United and Leeds Rhinos.

 After gaining a degree in European Studies and French, I started my career in an editorial role in London, working for a variety of publishing houses, including Pearson Education.
 I relocated to the East Riding following the birth of my second child as my husband is from the local area.

 I moved into a Marketing and Liaison role at Wyke College and then to a Marketing position at Wolfreton.
 I was fortunate to be in the role at just the right time to get involved in Wolfreton’s new school building development project.
 The rebranding exercise that I undertook at the same time was able to inform many of the interior design decisions and produced a cohesive look which I am proud to have been part of.
-I have provided marketing support to the Trust from its inception in 2017 and was delighted to be asked to work for TCAT as Marketing and Communications Manager in a full time role as the Trust developed.
+I have provided marketing support to the Trust from its inception in 2017 and was delighted to be asked to work for the Central Services Team as Marketing and Communications Manager in a full time role as the Trust developed.